nyolamike/dao/dao_engine/README.md

 * done: pk
 * DECIMAL(3, 2) -> where 3 is the total digits and 2 the number of decimal places

+## Json Config File dao.json

 ## SQL Resources

 * [https://www.youtube.com/watch?v=HXV3zeQKqGY](https://www.youtube.com/watch?v=HXV3zeQKqGY)

+on day04 we aslo sitch to using string keys instead of atoms, because the schema part comes from a user input this can be a potential DOS attack point since atoms are not garbage collected

+dao.json

+- auto_alter_db_in_production this flag should disable auto altering of db in production environment if db has already been previously created